Receipt Lottery Results

 A free lottery designed to reward legal purchases at shops in Taiwan, the Uniform Invoice Lottery draws numbers once every two months.
 Everyone is eligible to participate (including tourists), and winning tickets of lower amounts can be redeemed easily at convenience stores.

 Located at the top of a receipt, the receipt number is 8 digits long, and is prefixed with 2 letters.
-For the lottery drawing, only the digit numbers need to match.
+For the paper lottery drawing, only the digit numbers need to match.

 Multiple prizes are awarded based on category and how many digits match.
 The 'Special Prize' awards NT$10 million when matching all digits in that category.
 The 'Grand Prize' awards NT$2 million when matching all digits in that category.
 The standard prizes award differing amounts based on matching digits.
 Matching all the digits awards NT$200,000, matching the last 7 digits awards NT$40,000, matching the last 6 digits awards NT$10,000, matching the last 5 digits awards NT$4,000, matching the last 4 digits awards NT$1,000, and matching the last 3 digits awards NT$200.
 There may be an additional 'Bonus' drawing consisting of 3 digits, which, if matched, awards NT$200.